dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

     // Parse the connection string and return a reference to the storage account. let storageConnString = CloudConfigurationManager.GetSetting("StorageConnectionString")

 Using Azure Configuration Manager is optional.
-You can also use an API such as the .NET Framework's **ConfigurationManager** class.
+You can also use an API such as the .NET Framework's **ConfigurationManager** type.

 ### Parse the connection string